 Day 1 Florence to Greve in Chianti

-We picked up our rental car in Florence and spent a stressful 20 minutes navigating the ultra-narrow streets out of the city.
+We picked up our rental car in Florence and spent a stressful 20 minutes navigating the ultra-narrow streets out of the city, our first lesson that driving in Tuscany is not easy.
 Once on the highway, the drive turned lovely.
-The vineyard we stayed at was a bit further past the town of Greve in Chianti making it about an hour drive.
+The vineyard we stayed at was a bit outside the town of Greve in Chianti making it about an hour drive.
 We did not stop off anywhere on this portion because we were excited to get out of Florence and into the heart of Tuscany.

 Night 1 :Quereceto di Castellina Vineyard